alex-l-m/two-heavy-atoms-electronegativity/README.md

     extract_charge_energy.sh
     analyze_cp2k_charge.sh

+The extraction script requires critic2 for calculation of Bader charges.
+The analysis script, for creation of graphs, requires xelatex, as well as pdftoppm from poppler tools.

 And extra analysis of the cube files, which is slower and not needed for analysis of the charges:

     analyze_cp2k_cube.sh